mongodb/js-bson/docs/upgrade-to-v5.md

 ### TS "target" set to es2020

-We have set our typescript compilation target to `es2020` which aligns with our minimum supported Node.js version 14+.
-The following is from the typescript release notes on es2020 support, so it's some of the syntax that can be expected to be preserved after compilation:
+We have set our TypeScript compilation target to `es2020` which aligns with our minimum supported Node.js version 14+.
+The following is from the [TypeScript release notes on `es2020` support](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-8.html#es2020-for-target-and-module), so it's some of the syntax that can be expected to be preserved after compilation:

 > This will preserve newer ECMAScript 2020 features like optional chaining, nullish coalescing, export \* as ns, and dynamic import(...) syntax.
 It also means bigint literals now have a stable target below esnext.

-### serializeFunctions bug fix
+### `serializeFunctions` bug fix

-If serializeFunctions was enabled and the functions being serialized had a name that is outside of [Controls and Basic Latin](https://en.wikibooks.org/wiki/Unicode/Character_reference/0000-0FFF) character ranges (a.k.a utf8 bytes: 0x00-0x7F) they would be incorrectly serialized.
+If `serializeFunctions` was enabled and the functions being serialized had a name that is outside of [Controls and Basic Latin](https://en.wikibooks.org/wiki/Unicode/Character_reference/0000-0FFF) character ranges (a.k.a utf8 bytes: `0x00-0x7F`) they would be incorrectly serialized.

 ### Remove `Map` export

-This library no longer polyfills [ES Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) and the export "Map" was removed.
-Users should migrate to using the global Map constructor available in all supported JS environments.
+This library no longer polyfills [ES Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) and the export "`Map`" was removed.
+Users should migrate to using the global `Map` constructor available in all supported JS environments.

 ### `Decimal128` `toObject()` mapper support removed

 `Decimal128` can no longer have a `toObject()` method added on to its prototype for mapping to a custom value.
 This feature was undocumented and inconsistent with the rest of our BSON types.

-At this time there is no direct migration: cursors in the driver support transformations via `.map`, otherwise the `Decimal128` instances will require manual transformation.
-There is a plan to provide a better mechanism for consistently transforming BSON values tracked in [NODE-4680](https://jira.mongodb.org/browse/NODE-4680), please feel free to add a vote or comment with a use case to help us land the feature in the most useful form.
+At this time there is no direct migration.
+Cursors in the driver support transformations via `.map`, otherwise the `Decimal128` instances will require manual transformation.
+There is a plan to provide a better mechanism for consistently transforming BSON values tracked in [NODE-4680](https://jira.mongodb.org/browse/NODE-4680).
+Please feel free to add a vote or comment with a use case to help us land the feature in the most useful form.

-### Remove deprecated ObjectId methods
+### Remove deprecated `ObjectId` methods

 The following deprecated methods have been removed:

 - `ObjectId.prototype.generate`
-  - Instead, generate a new ObjectId with the constructor: `new ObjectId()` or using the `static generate(time?: number)` method.
+  - Instead, generate a new `ObjectId` with the constructor: `new ObjectId()` or using the `static generate(time?: number)` method.
 - `ObjectId.prototype.generationTime`
   - Instead, use `static createFromTime()` and `getTimestamp()` to set and inspect these values on an `ObjectId()`
 - `ObjectId.prototype.getInc`
 - `ObjectId.prototype.get_inc`
 - `ObjectId.get_inc`
-  - The `static getInc()` is private since invoking it increments the next `ObjectId` index, so invoking would impact the creation of subsequent ObjectIds.
+  - The `static getInc()` is private since invoking it increments the next `ObjectId` index, so invoking would impact the creation of subsequent `ObjectId`s.

 ### BSON Element names are now fetched only from object's own properties